-- Proportion of drug-related crimes among total crimes - Total number of drug-related crimes in 2009 and 2010 and crime rate trends - Various types of drug-related crime (supply, smuggling, cultivation, etc.) - Drug seizures, with breakdown according to various drug types (there are 19 types) - Number of people who tested positive for drug use, with gender breakdown - Number of positive and negative test results - Number of drug users, with breakdown according to type of drug consumed (probably as Operative investigations, investigations and court hearings can be loosely defined as follows: - Operathe results of drug testing conducted by the police)
+- Proportion of drug-related crimes among total crimes - Total number of drug-related crimes in 2009 and 2010 and crime rate trends - Various types of drug-related crime (supply, smuggling, cultivation, etc.) - Drug seizures, with breakdown according to various drug types (there are 19 types) - Number of people who tested positive for drug use, with gender breakdown - Number of positive and negative test results

+Number of drug users, with breakdown according to type of drug consumed (probably as Operative i Operative investigation of drug testing conducted by the police).

-Operative investigation of crime but no evidence - In Number-of drugerelated administrative infractions as been committed - Court hearing stage following the investigations, once evidence has been gathered and the matter is taken to court Proportion of drug-related cases closed in court
+- InNumber-of-drug-related/administrative-infractions-bas been committed - Court hearing stage following the investigations, once evidence has been gathered and the matter is taken to court Proportion of drug-related cases closed in court